hcliedtke/AmphiNom/README.md

 Some websites don't like to be scraped.There are three functions that crawl the ASW website (`getTaxonomy()`,`getSynonyms()` and `aswSearch()`).
 It may be that the server will deny access (HTTP stattus 403), especially after repeated requests have been made.
 Nonetheless, AmphiNom can still be used with the internally stored dataset.

 This may also cause installing the packages with vignettes to fail.
 If this is the case, make sure to disable these while installing (`build_vignettes = FALSE`).
-Versions of vignettes and tutorials can be accessed [here](https://hcliedtke.github.io/R-scrapheap/amphinom_example.html) and [here](https://hcliedtke.github.io/R-scrapheap/amphinom_tutorial.html).
+Versions of vignettes and tutorials can be accessed [here](https://hcliedtke.github.io/R-scrapheap/amphinom_example.html) and [here](https://hcliedtke.github.io/R-scrapheap/amphinom_tutorial.html). __NOTE:__ The latest version of AmphiNom has slightly different grammer (asw_sync() instead of aswSync() etc.).

 ## Internal datasets